ntroyer/konica-eval/README.md

-## Eval for Konica Minolta
+## Technical Assessment for Konica Minolta

-This solution to the Konica Minolta eval uses the Client API and no external libraries.
+This solution to the Konica Minolta assessment uses the Client API and no external libraries.

 ### Instructions